We may earn a commission when you buy software.

 Avira is ranked #7 of 28 antivirus brands.

-Avira is an excellent antivirus program in 2024.
+Avira is an excellent antivirus program.
 It has perfect anti-malware protection, no impact on the speed of your PC, all the security features you need, and a great design.

 Buy it if you want excellent protection and intuitive design.
 You will get anti-malware, anti-phishing, a password manager, and a VPN.
 On top of that, Avira finally includes an excellent firewall.